dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 A preliminary classification of ecological events was attempted.
 Only if we have decided what to take as an event can we describe the change in the optic array that results from it.
 And only after that can we begin to do experiments on the perception of an event.
 The assumption that a motion in the world brings about a motion in the optic array is quite wrong, although it is often taken for granted.

 Three varieties of events were distinguished: changes of surface layout, changes of surface color or texture, and changes in the existence of a surface.
 Examples of the first variety are translations and rotations of an object, colli- sions, deformations, and disruptions.
 Examples of the second are the often nameless but significant alterations of the surfaces of plants and animals.
-Events and the Information for Perceiving Events 103 Examples of the third are the transitions of evaporation, dissipation, melting, dissolving, and decay.
+Examples of the third are the transitions of evaporation, dissipation, melting, dissolving, and decay.
 Although some of these events are reversible, many are not.

 Ecological events, it was concluded, are nested within longer events, are sometimes recurrent and sometimes novel, are meaningful, and do not flow evenly in the manner of Newton's "absolute mathematical time."

 The optical information for distinguishing the various events can only be various disturbances of the local structure of the optic array.
-A very tentative description was given of certain types of optical disturbance: deletion- accretion, shearing, transformation, magnification-minification, deformation, nullification, and substitution.
+A very tentative description was given of certain types of optical disturbance: deletion-accretion, shearing, transformation, magnification-minification, deformation, nullification, and substitution.
 These disturbances have only begun to be studied, and the mathematical analysis of them has scarcely been attempted.
 Nevertheless, strange to say, they are what we are visually most sensitive to, all of us, animals, babies, men, women, and moviegoers.